Robert A. DuFresne Performing Arts Center

-WSU's Performing Arts Center (also known as the DuFresne Performing Arts Center) is a performing arts center on the campus of Winona State University in Winona County, Minnesota.
+The Robert A. DuFresne Performing Arts Center (also known simply as the DuFresne Performing Arts Center, 'DPAC', or 'PAC') is a performing arts center on the campus of Winona State University in Winona County, Minnesota.
 The building was built in 1968 and includes a large band room, choir room, a 412-seat proscenium theatre, a versatile black-box theatre (The Dorothy B. Magnus Theatre), a recital hall, dance studio, scene shop, costume shop, make-up and dressing rooms, offices, and classrooms.

 The Performing Arts Center houses the Departments of Music, Theatre & Dance, and Communications Studies.
-It is the summer home and performance location for the Great River Shakespeare Festival.
+It was home and performance location for the Great River Shakespeare Festival from 2004-2025.